|Registration and Rates||About the Conference||Schedule-at-a-Glance|

 In today’s dynamic economic environment, it's increasingly important for a broad array of nonprofit board and staff to understand your organization's financial picture -- and to plan for your organization's financial future.

-Join the Minnesota Council of Nonprofits and Nonprofits Assistance Fund for the 2015 Nonprofit Finance and Sustainability Conference.
-This fourth annual day-long conference will offer insights, strategies and tools for staff and board members looking at your organization’s financial sustainability from diverse perspectives – from strategy and oversight to implementation and evaluation.
+Join the Minnesota Council of Nonprofits and Nonprofits Assistance Fund for the 2016 Nonprofit Finance and Sustainability Conference.
+This fifth annual day-long conference will offer insights, strategies and tools for staff and board members looking at your organization’s financial sustainability from diverse perspectives – from strategy and oversight to implementation and evaluation.
 Join your nonprofit colleagues to learn about critical issues and best practices to help your organization remain sustainable into the future.